-Assumed investment return is net of investment expenses.
-Expenses
+Expenses Assumed investment return is net of investment expenses.

-Assumed administrative expenses are added to the Normal Cost and were 0.4% of payroll in the February to be married for purposes of death-in-service benefits.
+Assumed administrative expenses are added to the Normal Cost and were 0.4% of payroll in the February 28, 2017 valuation.

+Marriage Assumption 90% of male and 90% of female participants are assumed to be married for purposes of death-in-service benefits.
 Male spouses are assumed to be three years older than female spouses for active member valuation purposes.